 4. Use a Strong Project Management System

-Applications like ClickUp or Asana can be vital when it comes to staying on top of your projects.
-They are essentially digital versions of a planner, where you can set subtasks, due dates, and compile all of your notes in one place.
+Applications like ClickUp and Asana can be vital when it comes to staying on top of your projects.
+They’re essentially digital versions of a planner, where you can set subtasks, due dates, and compile all of your notes in one place.

 If you have other people that work with you, this is also a great way for you to delegate tasks and store your own brand assets.
 These project management systems help you manage your time well because you can easily see if you have a busy week coming up, so maybe you can start working on those tasks a bit earlier.

 5. Prioritize Your Tasks